james-mm/docs/source/getting-started/implementation_plan.rst

  - Outline the process for implementing the solution (key personnel, tasks, schedule, etc.);

  - Identify support required during the implementation process.

+ Note: This document is available for `download <https://github.com/mattermost/docs/raw/master/source/getting-started/mattermost_implementation_plan.docx>`_ so you can build out and customize your Implementation Plan:

 2 System Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~